Dates: 14-18 May, 2024

-Duration: four days.
-Departure from Florence.
+Duration: five days.
+Departure from Palermo.
 Return to Rome.

-Field trip goals: Observation of Mediterranean benchmark soils of the Sicilian soilscape (Luvisols, Andosols, Vertisols); insight of semiarid landscapes; soil use and management in Mediterranean environments; natural and agricultural systems.
+Field trip goals: Observation of Mediterranean benchmark soils of the Sicilian soilscape (Anthrosols, Luvisols, Andosols, Vertisols); insight of semiarid landscapes; soil use and management in Mediterranean environments; natural and agricultural systems.

 Soil-related topics: Botany, Forestry, Zoology, Agronomy, Geology, Vulcanology, Geochemistry, Archaeology, Geography, Food Science, Viticulture and Oenology, Hydrology, Climatology.

 Other multidisciplinary topics: Reforestation of abandoned land; Benefits and drawbacks of the volcanic activity; Large-scale farming; Food-, Wine- and Eco-tourism; Climate change and soil resilience; Climate changes: from problems to opportunities.